NiceGuy12/MwWeaponsRp/README.md

 # Modern Warfare Weapons Pistol Modifications
-# I DO NOT OWN RIGHTS TO THIS SCRIPTS!!
+# I DO NOT OWN RIGHTS TO THIS SCRIPT!!